 Root Canal Treatments – What to Expect

-Many patients may be afraid of getting a root canal, but we’re glad to say that treatment techniques have improved to the point where patients no longer have anything to worry about.
+Many patients may fear getting a root canal, but we’re glad to say that treatment techniques have improved to the point where patients no longer have anything to worry about.

 What is Root Canal Treatment?

 The term “root canal” refers to a portion of a tooth rather than a medical procedure.
-The pulp also referred to as the hollow part of a tooth, is where the nerves, blood vessels, and other cells are found.
+The pulp, also called the hollow part of a tooth, is where the nerves, blood vessels, and other cells are found.

 The crown and roots make up a tooth.
 The roots are primarily below the gum, while the crown is mostly above it.
 The tooth’s roots secure it to the jawbone.